Endpoint Security Licensing · Independent Analysis

 Where P2 Is Included

-Defender for Endpoint P2 is included in Microsoft 365 E5, Microsoft 365 E5 Security, Microsoft 365 A5 (education), and Microsoft Defender for Endpoint P2 standalone.
+Defender for Endpoint P2 is included in Microsoft 365 E5, Microsoft 365 E5 Security, Microsoft 365 A5 (education), and Defender for Endpoint P2 standalone.
 The most common path to P2 is through M365 E5, which bundles P2 with every other advanced security, compliance, and analytics product Microsoft offers.

 Pricing Summary